HakaiInstitute/erddap-basic/README.md

 # ERDDAP basics

 This repo will help you get started getting a dataset into ERDDAP using [Axiom's ERDDAP Docker image](https://github.com/axiom-data-science/docker-erddap).
 It includes a demonstration dataset.
+This repo is not meant to be used for deploying ERDDAP on a server, just for testing datasets locally on your own computer.

 We will install using Docker, which installs ERDDAP into a 'container' on your computer, and avoids the need for you to install and configure all the components that ERDDAP relies on to work, such as Java, Apache, and Tomcat.

 ## Setup

 - Install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/).
 Depending on your operating system, docker-compose may come with Docker
-- `cd` into the directory of this git repo and run `docker-compose up`.
+- `cd` into the directory of this git repo and run `docker-compose up -d`.
 This may take a while to run the first time as it needs to dowload the Docker images
 - See if it works by going to <http://localhost:8070/erddap>

 ## Configuring